xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 The EdgeRouter X can by default only route around 300 Mbit/s.
 If you don't need QoS you can enable [hardware offloading](https://help.ubnt.com/hc/en-us/articles/115006567467-EdgeRouter-Hardware-Offloading) and get it to route 1 Gbit/s.

-This need to be done on the command line.
+This needs to be done on the command line.
 You can use the "CLI" button in the top right on the EdgeOS admin interface or login to the router via SSH.

 ~~~~
 $ configure